 Emergency Board Meetings

 An emergency board meeting is the third type of board meeting.
 In a well-governed HOA, this is the least common type of meeting.
 These meetings are unique in that boards hold them without notice to the members of the association.
-Additionally, boards can only hold emergency meeting when immediate action needs to be taken and providing notice is not realistic.
+Additionally, boards can only hold emergency meetings when immediate action needs to be taken, and providing notice is not realistic.

 Theoretically, emergency meetings are open meetings, but they typically function more like closed meetings in that because board do not give notice, members are not able to attend.

 We encourage you to consult your management company and legal counsel to determine what issues can fall under the umbrella of “emergency” in your state, as it may vary.

 Items that a board can call an emergency meeting for include: an imminent security issue, urgent repairs, and taking legal action against a homeowner (or another individual) who represents a threat to the community.

 State law and your HOA’s governing documents will establish the emergency meeting noticing and calling requirements.